tal/tal.by/style-guides.page/content.md

 # The dark side of style guides
-## Or how I learned to stop worrying and let people write how they want
+## Or, how I learned to stop worrying and let people write how they want

 When you look at the majority of a style guide, I don't think that the benefits come anywhere close to being worth the costs.